 Webcasting/live streaming of the funeral service (using professional or personal devices) may still be possible – thereby enabling other mourners to still participate without putting themselves and others at risk of harm.

 Please don’t publicly advertise the funeral details to reduce the risk of other, well-meaning mourners arriving unexpectedly.
 This is not permitted under current social distancing laws. and they may be turned away at the door, which could be distressing for them and the bereaved family.
-It will also place your employees at unnecessary risk of harm.

 All charitable collections should be done online.